 1.3.17 Flight Service Center (FSC).
-Serves as the primary point of contact with units regarding repair cycle management.
-Key duties include processing DIFM returns and serving as the single return processing point for material in FB/FE accounts.
+This element serves as the primary point of contact with units regarding repair cycle management.
+Key duties include managing supply points, time-change, TCTOs, DIFM, Found On Base (FOB), AWP, turn-around, local manufacture, and Quality Deficiency Report (QDR) programs.

 1.3.18 Requisition.
-An order for materiel initiated by an established, authorized organization that is transmitted either electronically, by mail, or telephoned to a material management source within or external (i.e. sister services, DLA, etc.) to the AF.
+An order for materiel initiated by an established, authorized organization that is transmitted either electronically, by mail, or telephoned to a material management source within or external (i.e. sister services, Defense Logistics Agency (DLA), etc.) to the AF.